 Participation will provide students with hands-on learning experience in project field work, development, and community leadership.

-Students must complete this brief online application by Friday, September 23rd.
-Applicants will be notified by Tuesday, September 27th.
-Attendance at internship sessions and Walk Walton is required.
+Students must complete this brief online application by Saturday, April 1st Applicants will be notified by Friday, April 7th.
+Attendance at internship sessions and the Bird Day Event at Izaak Walton is required.

 In response to Covid-19, all programming will take place outdoors at Izaak Walton Preserve.
 Social distancing is encouraged.
 Masks are optional and hand sanitizer is available.